tdauth/wc3-mock-system/README.md

 Taunts are ingame voice messages which players can send to each other to make the game more fun or to really send instructions to others.

+## Download

+Download this [example map]() to try the system.

+## Features

+* Works out of the box with standard chat commands.
+* Supports standard sounds from Warcraft III.
+* Multiple aliases per taunt.
+* Mute player texts and sounds.
+* Cooldowns to avoid spamming.
+* Enable taunts per player only.
+* No dependencies required.
+* Highly configurable via callbacks.

 ## API

+The system provides a simple JASS API which can be used in your custom triggers.

 Every taunt has a unique name which can be used to identify it and which is used by default in the chat to send it.
 It is possible to add multiple aliases which can also be used in the chat.